daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 <br><br>
 ## Mapping startup fundamentals to AI strategy
 <br>
-* Note, all italicized quotes come from Chapter 13 of Peter Thiel’s book *Zero to One*.
+* Note, all italicized quotes come from Chapter 13 of Peter Thiel’s book *Zero to One*

 ---